SafeSourcing Blog

 We look forward to and appreciate your comments.

-Thanksgiving is really a story of a supply chain found and developed!
+Thanksgiving and Black Friday is really a story of a supply chain found and developed!

 One hundred and two pilgrims and crew arrived in Massachusetts after a 3,000 mile trip from England on the Mayflower.
 It is safe to say that as a result of that distance there was no existing supply chain to leverage, so one had to be developed and quickly.
 This began with basic hunting and gathering and later included trading with the areas indigenous peoples known as the Wampanoag’s for corn, seed and foraging and planting techniques.